top of page

 Urban Planner

-Kim is an urban planner with experience conducting quantitative and qualitative analysis.
-She specializes in spatial analytics and the visualization of data.
-Kim has worked with public, private, and non-profit organizations to conduct economic impact studies, affordable housing needs analysis, and market analysis, and policy research.
+Kimberly Colopinto is an Urban Planner and Economist with a strong background in conducting both quantitative and qualitative analyses.
+Specialising in spatial analytics and data visualisation, she has collabourated with public, private, and non-profit organisations on diverse projects, including economic impact studies, affordable housing needs analysis, land market analysis, and policy research.

 +More about Kimberly